-The geographic and cultural diversity of subjects range from Neolithic to Modern and Contemporary Visual Art, Architecture, Design, and Performance Art; theater, dance, and music; tribal arts of Africa, the Americas, Asia and the South Pacific; and photography.
-Also, the library contains many rare artists’ books and limited editions, as well as major international, non-English books on Western and non-Western art, often difficult to find in the United States.
-Along with materials on Robert Wilson and his many collaborators, one may also find research books used by Wilson, many containing his notes, as they prove to be inspiration for new works and the visual vocabulary for productions, such as Einstein on the Beach and the CIVIL wars.
-Watermill’s collection allows one to gain a better understanding of traditional and contemporary art-making practices from around the world, and experience the varying traditions that inform the work being created by the Center’s resident artists.
+The Library collection allows one to gain a better understanding of traditional and contemporary art-making practices from around the world.
+The cultural diversity of subjects range from ancient art to modern and contemporary visual art, architecture, design, and performance.
+Special collection focal points include theater, dance, and music; tribal arts of Africa, the Americas, Asia and the South Pacific; and photography.
+The library contains many rare books and limited editions, as well as international publications on Western and non-Western art.
+Alongside materials on Robert Wilson and his collaborators, one finds research books used by Wilson; these inform a visual vocabulary found in his productions, such as Einstein on the Beach and the CIVIL wars.

 The Watermill Center Study Library is open to the public on Tuesdays, 12:00pm-5:00pm, September through June.
-If you have any questions about the library or to schedule an appointment please contact our Librarian, Deb Verhoff at firstname.lastname@example.org or at (631) 726-4628.
+If you have any questions about the library or to schedule an appointment please contact our Librarian at firstname.lastname@example.org